kcerdena/light-timer/README.md

 - I have a couple different plants planted in Oregon Coast sand and stone substrate.
 - Another type of plant is floating on the surface.
 - (2) Endlers.
-- (2) silvery fish with blue eyes.
-Maybe rainbowfish?
+- (2) Silvery fish with blue eyes.
+Rainbowfish?
 - (3) Shrimp: Cherry, Crystal, and Yellow.
 <img src="fish-tank.jpg" alt="fish tank" width="200"/>